Cycle9898/Steam_Compatdata_Analyzer/README.md

 This bash script will retrieve all folder names inside the compatdata folder and then display the corresponding game name using the Steam API.

+## Dependencies

+This script need the following packages to work properly:

+-   coreutils (typically pre-installed on most Linux distributions)

+-   curl

+-   jq

+Use your favorite package manager to install the missing ones if needed.

 ## Usage

 After downloading the script, run this command in the folder where it is located: `./compatdata_analyzer.sh <compatdata folder path>`.